 Some things I do not miss since becoming dry: that overall awful feeling physically, including the shakes, a splitting headache, pains in my arms and legs, bleary eyes, fluttering stomach, droopy shoulders, weak knees, a three-day beard, and a flushed complexion.
 Also, facing my loved one at breakfast.
 Also, composing the alibi and sticking to it.
 Also, trying to shave or put on make-up with a shaky hand.
 Also, opening up my wallet to find it empty.
 I don’t miss these things, do I?

 My grandpa Walsh gave me this little AA book back in 1998 when I had my own problem with drugs and alcohol.
 Recently, I realized that the things a recovering alcoholic (or drug addict) does not miss about getting high can easily be translated into the things I do not miss about seeking privilege.
-In an effort to draw out these connections and strengthen my resolve to abandon privilege, I constructed my own list of things I do not miss:
+In an effort to draw out these connections and strengthen my resolve, I constructed my own list of things I do not miss:

 - I do not miss measuring myself with neighbors, friends, co-workers–all in secret–about who has the best possessions, job, social standing, etc.